 How to stitch the woven square

 The woven square starts with a base of either the cross stitch or running stitch and then weaving the embroidery thread through the stitches forming a square.
+This is sometimes referred to as a woven circle.
 You can choose to make the square either a color or white for different looks on your design.

 For this example, we’ll start with making two rows of cross stitch.
 For the woven square, you can use the same color thread as we did in the blue sampler above, or you can use a second color of thread as I’ll do in this tutorial.